cryptotrndz/website/privacy.md

 ### 5. Disclaimer

-- CryptoTrendz is a blockchain and web3 trendz platform.
-We do not promote, endorse, or sponsor any specific person, company, product, or investment opportunity mentioned on our platform.
-The information provided is for informational purposes only and should not be considered financial advice.
+- CryptoTrendz is a blockchain and web3 trendz platform which is processing gigabytes of daily onchain and offchain data and then serving the organic information.
+The information provided is meant for informational purposes only and should not be considered as a financial advice.
 - CryptoTrendz does not manipulate, influence, or coerce readers into making any financial decisions.
 We strongly encourage our readers to conduct their own research and consult with financial advisors before making investment decisions.
 - Before using our data for commerical purpose, make sure you have checked our [Data use Policy](/terms/)